znosco/projet2/README.md

-The program allows to scrape the site : http://books.toscrape.com/
+The code allows to scrape the site : http://books.toscrape.com/

 it downloads the information requested for each book in My_csv_files folder